minershive/hiveon-kb/hiveon-pool/hiveon_payouts_faq/payouts_faq_en.md

 ### Are there payouts for stale shares?
 A valid share is contributed before the winning block.
 In turn, a stale share is a share that was sent after a block was already solved.

-Payment for stale shares is made, but using the coefficient of 0.5-0.8, depending on network delays.
+Payment for stale shares is made - it is 50%.

 > __*Dear Miners*__